activesphere/activesphere.github.io/_posts/2016-01-01-backpropogation.markdown

 math: true
 ---

 In this post, we try to visualize backpropogation while attempting to derive it by repeatedly applying chain rule.
-The derivation has been simplified a bit by not using sigmoid or tanh activation functions.
+The derivation has been simplified a bit by not using sigmoid activation functions.

 Let's consider this simple 2 neuron network.